-INDICATIONS: A patient who has been exposed to radiation, thermal, electrical, environmental, or chemical reactions that cause burns.
+INDICATIONS: A patient who has been exposed to radiation, thermal, electrical, environmental, or chemical reactions that cause burns

 - Follow Pediatric and Adult Trauma Protocols. - Stop the burning process.
-If safe to do so: - o Decontaminate if chemical or radiological burn. - Ensure patient is not energized if electrical or lightning burn prior to entering the area. - If patient is in cardiac arrest, utilize cardiac arrest protocol. - Consider ALS for pain management. - Monitor for airway burns; if any of the following signs or symptoms are present, request ALS: - Singed facial or nasal hairs - o Hoarse voice or stridor - Difficulty breathing - Carbonaceous sputum - o Burns on face. - Remove jewelry and clothing; completely expose burned area. - Assess burn percentage using the "Rule of Nines."
-Refer to Appendix B. - Bandage burned areas using clean, dry sheets. - Do NOT pop/ lance any blisters that form. - Cover the patient and provide for an appropriate warm environment to prevent heat loss.
+If safe to do so: - Decontaminate if chemical or radiological burn. - Obtain SDS or other specific chemical data, if possible and timely - Stay on scene to irrigate if required - Ensure patient is not energized if electrical or lightning burn prior to entering the area. - If patient is in cardiac arrest, utilize cardiac arrest protocol. - Consider ALS for pain management. - Monitor for airway burns; if any of the following signs or symptoms are present, request ALS: - Singed facial or nasal hairs - Hoarse voice or stridor - o Difficulty breathing - Carbonaceous sputum - ${\odot}$ Burns on face. - Remove jewelry and clothing; completely expose burned area. - Assess burn percentage using the Modified Lund-Brower chart.
+Refer to Appendix C. - Bandage burned areas using clean, dry sheets. - DO NOT pop/ lance any blisters that form. - Cover the patient and provide for an appropriate warm environment to prevent heat loss. - Friction burns "Road Rash" type injuries - Cover with clean, dry sheets - o Document injuries